About This Site

 The survey also produces an analytic dataset for use by behavioral and public health researchers, and provides data to various community stakeholders for use in federal, state, local or private agency grant applications.

-The 2014 Healthy Youth Survey represents a collaborative effort of the Department of Health (DOH), the Office of Superintendent of Public Instruction (OSPI), the Department of Social and Health Services' Division of Behavioral Health and Recovery (DBHR), the Liquor Control Board (LCB), and the contractor, Looking Glass Analytics.
+The 2014 Healthy Youth Survey represents a collaborative effort of the Department of Health (DOH), the Office of Superintendent of Public Instruction (OSPI), the Department of Social and Health Services' Division of Behavioral Health and Recovery (DBHR), Liquor and Cannabis Board (LCB), and the Department of Commerce, and the contractor, Looking Glass Analytics.

 Representatives of these agencies serve as members on the Healthy Youth Survey Planning Committee, which guides every aspect of the survey development and implementation.
 In addition, stakeholders such as University of Washington and Washington State researchers, local health jurisdictions, educational agencies, and other local partners provide valuable input into the development and administration of the survey.